╔═══════════════════════════════════╗

 Header-Only Library

-Four production drivers included: custom_nic_driver.hpp (fastest), hardware_bridge.hpp (portable), kernel_bypass_nic.hpp (secure), solarflare_efvi.hpp (vendor).
+Six production drivers: custom_nic_driver.hpp (x86_64, fastest), arm64_nic_driver.hpp (ARM64/NEON), broadcom_netxtreme.hpp (BCM575xx/588xx), hardware_bridge.hpp (portable), kernel_bypass_nic.hpp (secure), solarflare_efvi.hpp (vendor).

 Zero Abstraction